First Nations

 Reconciliation is at the heart of the good news

 Speaking of Jesus — as a Vineyard Church, we have quite a specific take on what the good news of Jesus (or ‘gospel’) means.
-You can read more about it on our vision page, but in short, the gospel is this: that through the death and resurrection of Jesus, God is fulfilling his plan to make all things new.
+You can read more about it on our what we believe page, but in short, the gospel is this: that through the death and resurrection of Jesus, God is fulfilling his plan to make all things new.
 He’s restoring all that is broken.
 He’s reconciling all past hurt.

 Note the use of present continuous case in the previous statements.
 This new reality (the ‘Kingdom’) began with Jesus 2000-ish years ago, but won’t reach its fulfilment until he one day returns.
 In this now-and-not-yet in-between times, God has released His spirit to his followers to continue Jesus’ work of making all things new.
 It’s our job, as the church, to bring restoration and reconciliation into every broken situation as we are led (and empowered) by the Spirit.